azu/post-tweet/README.md

 ## Usage

 1. Open app
-    - Launch app and register URL Schema
+    - Launch app and register URL Scheme
 2. Input description
 3. Post tweet by <kbd>Cmd+Shift+Enter</kbd> shortcut

-## URL Schema
+## URL Scheme

 post-tweet support `post-tweet://` schema.

-:warning: You should launch the app before call URL Schema.
+:warning: You should launch the app before call URL Scheme.

 You can open the app from your browser.
  `post-tweet://` schema support following parameter.